thalient-ai/zotero-scripts/README.md

 I have incorporated detailed logging, optimization, error handling, and input validation into each script.
 While I cannot guarantee compatibility with all versions of Zotero, cover all edge cases, or ensure flawless operation for every user's library, I am happy to assist with any issues that may arise.

+The advantage of these scripts is that they support bulk and batch operations:

+- **Bulk Editing**: This involves selecting multiple items and applying changes to fields such as titles, tags, authors, or notes all at once.
+For example, if you need to add the same tag to 50 items, bulk editing allows you to do this in a single action.
+- **Batch Editing**: Similar to bulk editing, batch editing typically implies a sequence of edits or a series of automated steps that are applied to a group of selected items.
+It can involve more complex modifications, such as using regular expressions to find and replace text across multiple fields.

 ## Compatibility
 All scripts were written for Zotero 7